onecrayon/Handy.novaextension/README.md

 Includes several of my favorite shortcuts and clips from my original TEA for Coda/Espresso plug-in, as well.

+**Please note:** this extension is currently a work in progress!
+I'll submit it to the official extension library when it's ready.

 ## Included commands

 * **Align Assignments** (`command option A`): align assignments in the given selection(s) vertically.
 For instance:

         'stuff' => 'things,
         'foofoo' => 'barbar',
         'fibbles' => 'mcgee',